Orange Line (MBTA): Closure of Washington Street Elevated

-Construction of Interstate 95 into downtown Boston was cancelled in 1972 after local protest over the necessary demolition.
+Construction of Interstate 95 into downtown Boston was cancelled in 1972 after local protest over the attendant demolition of homes and businesses for the I-95 right-of-way.
 However, land for I-95's Southwest Corridor through Roxbury had already been cleared of buildings; moreover, the state had already committed to using this vacant land for transportation purposes.
 As a result, instead of an 8-lane Interstate highway with a relocated Orange Line running in its median (in a manner similar to the Chicago Transit Authority's Dan Ryan, Congress, and O'Hare branches), the space would be occupied by the realigned Orange Line, a reconstructed three-track mainline for Amtrak's Northeast Corridor and MBTA Commuter Rail trains, and a linear park.
 After this re-routing was accomplished in 1987, the Washington Street Elevated was torn down, the last major segment of the original elevated line to be demolished.

 The modern view from the platform at shows the remains of the Washington Street Tunnel that led to the Elevated in the distance.
 In the foreground, the tracks curve rightward into the Southwest Corridor.